collocations.org

 3. aim that people believe in

-deserving, good, just, noble, worthwhile, worthy
+deserving, good, just, noble, righteous (esp.
+AmE), worthwhile, worthy

 The money she left went to various worthy causes.

-bad, unjust | common
+bad, unjust

 The different groups support a common cause.

-(= one that has failed or that cannot succeed)
+hopeless, lost (= one that has failed or that cannot succeed)

-humanitarian, social | communist, socialist, etc.
+communist, conservative, liberal, socialist, etc.

-VERB + CAUSE
+VERB + cause

-young men willing to fight for the cause She was keen to do anything that would further the cause.
+young men willing to fight for the cause

-take up
+join, take up

-She has taken up the cause of animal rights.
+She has taken up the liberal cause.

 plead